briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-2/README.md

 We will start by creating an Azure Function app to query Copernicus Open Access Hub.
 Microsoft Azure allows us to create Azure Functions deployed from a Python script as long as we use the specific Visual Studio Code extensions.

 1. Open Visual Studio Code (VSC)
+2. Somewhere along the line, need to sign in.
+Ctrl + Shift + P, Azure sign in
-2. If you have trouble opening VSC, you can also right click on a basic text file and open with VSC.
+3. If you have trouble opening VSC, you can also right click on a basic text file and open with VSC.
    <img src="https://user-images.githubusercontent.com/53897474/167527349-f34fb553-9255-4fee-9555-ca0b61181d73.png" width="400">
-3. Choose the Azure icon in the Activity bar, then in the Azure: Functions area, select the Create new project... icon.
+4. Choose the Azure icon in the Activity bar, then in the Azure: Functions area, select the Create new project... icon.
    <img src="https://user-images.githubusercontent.com/53897474/167529854-452b2a1f-84e8-4ba8-8435-76e99f2729f3.png" width="400">
-4. Choose a folder location for your project workspace and choose Select.
+5. Choose a folder location for your project workspace and choose Select.
 It is recommended that you create a new folder or choose an empty folder as the project workspace.
-5. Provide the following information at the prompts:
+6. Provide the following information at the prompts:
    *  Select a language for your function project: Choose **Python**.
    *  Select a Python alias to create a virtual environment: Choose the location of your Python interpreter.
    *  Select a template for your project's first function: Choose **HTTP trigger**.
    *  Provide a function name: Type **CopernicusFunction**.
    *  Authorization level: Choose **Anonymous**, which enables anyone to call your function endpoint.
    *  Select how you would like to open your project: Choose **Add to workspace**.
-6. Using this information, Visual Studio Code generates an Azure Functions project with an HTTP trigger.
+7. Using this information, Visual Studio Code generates an Azure Functions project with an HTTP trigger.
 You can view the local project files in the Explorer.

 # Configure the python function
 The python script is now ready to be configured to suit our purpose.
 The following instructions outline how to the python script `__init__.py` before deploying it as an Azure function, however, I have added my copy for your convenience, but you will still need to change the **username123** and **password123** fields, as well as the `requirements.txt` file.